Life Bridge Re-entry Protocols

 - Mask must be worn during singing in the gym, but you may move it below your nose.

-- Mask can be taken off during the sermon in the gym as you are sitting passively. (unless you are in the Community Room then it must stay on)
+- Mask can be taken off during the sermon in the Gym as you are sitting passively.

 - Mask must be put on again if you leave your seat to tend to a child or restroom facilities.

 - Service in the Community Room will require masks to be worn at all times, including singing and watching the sermon.

 Doors will be open 15 minutes